gaurav-95/WowLabz_mobility_prediction/README.md

 Conclusions:

-LSTM does better compared to bi-directional and gru in path regression
+Bi-directional LSTM does better compared to LSTM and gru in path regression

 Deadline: